FeletexGee/FeletexGee/README.md

 # FeletexGee
-### Hi, I’m @FeletexGee, currently a freshman(fresh meow) in China.
+### Hi, I’m @FeletexGee, currently a fresh-meow in China.

 > Someone fascinated with open-source projects,technologies and machine learning.
 >
 > Hope to explore the world of algorithms.
-Also interested with Computational Chemistry and Organic Chemistry.
+Also interested with Computational (Theoretical) Chemistry.
 - Chinese student, freshman(Chemistry major).
 - zh-CN / en-US | planning ja-jp
 - learning Python.
-- Really, really lazy.
+- INFP-T. Really, really lazy.
 - A cat.(?)